tensorflow/tensorflow/g3doc/Passes.md

 ## Affine control lowering (`-lower-affine`) {#lower-affine-apply}

-Convert instructions related to affine control into a graph of blocks using operations from the standard dialect.
+Convert operations related to affine control into a graph of blocks using operations from the standard dialect.

 Loop statements are converted to a subgraph of blocks (initialization, condition